NJDHTS/NJDHTS/numetric-workbooks/njsp-fatal-database.md

 ## NJSP Fatal Crashes

-The NJSP Fatal Vehicles workbook uses the Vehicle table as a base table.
-As a result, all charts, graphs, tables, and totals reflect a count of **vehicles** that were involved in fatal crashes.
-Some examples of questions that could be answered using the NJSP Fatal Vehicles workbook are the following:
+The NJSP Fatal Crashes workbook uses the NJSP Fatal Crashes table as a base table.
+As a result, all charts, graphs, tables, and totals reflect a count of **crashes** where a fatality occurred.
+Some examples of questions that could be answered using the NJSP Fatal Crashes workbook are the following:

-> How many **pick-up trucks** were involved in fatal crashes in New Jersey in 2012-2016?
+> How many fatal **crashes** occurred in New Jersey in 2012-2016?
 >
-> What types of **large vehicles** are most often involved in fatal crashes?
+> Which counties had the highest frequency of fatal **crashes**?
 >
-> How many **Box Trucks** were involved in crashes were Alcohol Use was a contributing factor?
+> How many fatal **crashes** occurred where alcohol or drug use was involved on Interstate 297?

-Bear in mind that the NJSP Fatal Vehicles workbook is joined to the Vehicle level via the crash table.
+Bear in mind that the NJSP Fatal Crashes workbook presents data joined to crash table.
 As a result, counts and totals from this workbook will be structured as follows:

- \# of vehicles involved in crashes
+\# of crashes where a crash attribute was applicable \(eg. municipality, year, time of day, route\)

-\# of vehicles involved in crashes where a particular crash attribute was applicable
+\# of crashes where anyone was involved with a particular person attribute \(eg. BAC level range, age, person type\)

-\# of vehicles involved in crashes where a particular individual attribute was involved
+\# of crashes where any vehicle was involved with a particular vehicle attribute \(eg. vehicle type, vehicle year range\)

-### NJSP Fatal People Involved
+### NJSP Fatal Involved

 The NJSP Fatal Involved workbook uses the People Involved table as a base table.
 All Drivers involved in fatal crashes in New Jersey since 2006 are included, whether they survived the crash or were deceased. **For non-drivers, only those who died as a result of the crash are included** \(eg. pedestrians, bicyclists, or occupants who survived the crash are not included, but deceased pedestrians, bicyclists, and occupants are included in the database\).

 All charts, graphs, tables, and totals reflect a count of **people** that were involved in fatal crashes.
 This count includes all drivers plus deceased pedestrians, bicyclists, and other \(non-driver\) vehicle occupants.
 Some examples of questions that could be answered using the NJSP Fatal Involved workbook are the following: